 SKU numbers are made of three distinct parts.
 The top-level identifier, the middle numbers, and a sequential number at the end.

 The top-level identifier of a SKU number is the first two or three alphanumeric characters.
 These represent the broadest possible categorization level.
 They could represent a department within a store, a category of goods, or a supplier.
-It provides the most basic information about the product.
+It provides the most basic information about specific items.
 From there, the numbers begin to represent more specific information.

 The middle two or three numbers represent the product’s unique features.
 This is the mid-level identifier.
-It’s typically item type, gender, brand, color, size, or some other subcategory.
+It typically refers to the item type, gender, brand, color, size, or some other subcategory.

-And finally the last two to three numbers are sequence identifiers.
+Finally, the last two to three numbers are sequence identifiers.
 Let’s say we’re adding SKUs to large blue teddy bears.
-The first one large blue teddy bear would end with a sequence modifier of 001.
+The first large blue teddy bear would end with a sequence modifier of 001.
 The next 002, and so on.
-That way the SKU number also communicates the order in which the inventory was acquired and processed.
+That way the SKU also communicates the order in which the inventory was acquired and processed.
 Along with the total number of inventory items present.